SharadGitHub/DLoptimizers/README.md

 # DLoptimizers
-This is the implementation of Deep learning optimizers using PyTorch
+This is the implementation of various Deep learning optimizers using PyTorch.
+SGD
+SGD with Momemtum
+Nesterov Momemtum
+Adagrad
+RMSprop
+Adam
+AdaMax
+AMSGrad